 Overdoses from prescription opioids are a driving factor in the 15-year increase in opioid overdose deaths.
 Opioid deaths are reaching epidemic proportions.
-According to the Centers for Disease Control, the number of overdose deaths involving opioids (including prescription drugs and heroin) has quadrupled since 1999.
+The CDC reports that overdose deaths involving opioids have quadrupled since 1999.
 In 2015, opioid deaths in the United States hit a record-breaking 33,000.(4)

-The Teamsters' Union is targeting the three largest U.S. opioid drug wholesalers—McKesson, Cardinal Health, and AmerisourceBergen—for flooding hard-hit areas with the highly addictive pills.
-The Teamsters are also using their clout as pension fund investors to demand that drug wholesalers take responsibility for their lack of oversight, conduct full investigations of their distribution practices, and hold CEOs accountable and big pharma certainly needs to be held to account.(5)
+The Teamsters' Union has targeted the three largest U.S. opioid drug wholesalers—McKesson, Cardinal Health, and AmerisourceBergen—for flooding the nation with these addictive pills.
+Teamsters are also using their clout as pension fund investors.
+They demand that drug wholesalers take responsibility for their lack of oversight, conduct full investigations of their distribution practices, and hold their CEOs accountable.(5)

-Besides snake oil concoctions, contraption pitch men, and perscription drug abuse, the American public must contend with big pharma that is eager to flood the market with new drugs but reluctant to recall failed drugs no matter how many people they injure.
-The following is just a smattering, not even the tip of the pill pile.
+Besides snake oil concoctions, contraption pitch men, and perscription drug abuse, the American public must contend with big pharma.
+These corporations are eager to flood the market with new drugs but reluctant to recall failed drugs no matter how many they injure.
+The following is only a smattering, not even the tip of the pill pile.

 - Propoxephene marketed byXanodyne under the names Darvon and Darvocetwas on the market for 55 years (1955-2010).
-It was finally recalled for serious toxicity to the heart spurred by the over 2,110 deaths reported between 1981 and 1999.
+It was finally recalled for serious toxicity to the heart.
+Over 2,110 deaths, reported between 1981 and 1999 spurred the recall.

 - Raptiva (Efalizumab) was on the market for 6 years from 2003 to 2009.
-Developed for psoriasis, it caused PML (progressive multifocal leukoencephalopathy) a rare and usually fatal disease that causes inflammation or progressive damage of the white matter in multiple locations of the brain.
+Developed to treat psoriasis, it caused PML (progressive multifocal leukoencephalopathy) a rare and usually fatal disease that causes damage to the brain.

-- Vioxx (Rofecoxib) was developed by Merck to be a pain reliever (NSAID), but instead, increased the risk of heart attack and stroke.
+- Developed to be a pain reliever, instead Vioxx (Rofecoxib) increased the risk of heart attack and stroke.
 It was linked to about 27,785 heart attacks or sudden cardiac deaths between May 20, 1999 and 2003.
-Before it was recalled, Vioxx was prescribed to more than 20 million people.(7)
+Before recall, it was prescribed to more than 20 million people.(7)